-Argentina 'cancels' friendly with Israel
+Argentina cancels friendly with Israel

 The campaign group Avaaz, which had called for the game to be cancelled, praised what it called a "brave ethical decision".

-"This proves Argentina understands there is nothing friendly about playing in Jerusalem, when just miles away Israelis snipers are shooting unarmed protesters," said Alice Jay, campaign director at Avaaz.
+"This proves Argentina understands there is nothing friendly about playing in Jerusalem, when just miles away Israeli snipers are shooting unarmed protesters," said Alice Jay, campaign director at Avaaz.

 The match, which was to be Argentina's final game before the start of their World Cup campaign in Russia later this month, was set to be played at a stadium in West Jerusalem.